 Dates & Location

-The course will take place between May 22—June 26, 2013.
+The course will take place online between May 21—June 18, 2014.
 Individual class sessions will take place between 5:30 – 8:30 p.m.
 ET on Monday and Wednesday with an additional session each week for teams.

 Enroll in Mobile Health Design online.
 Registration costs $1,500 non-credit, $1,200 early discount before April 21, 2013.
-Current Tufts graduate students may enroll in the course through the Registrar’s Student Information System (SIS).
+Current Tufts graduate students may enroll in the course through the Registrar’s Integrated Student Information System (iSIS).

 Class size is limited to 20.
 Past students came from organizations including NYU Silver School of Social Work, Yale University, UC San Francisco School of Pharmacy, and University of Chicago Department of Psychiatry & Behavioral Neuroscience.